-Indicators: Legal Assistance for Review of Detention

-1. Does the law provide for access to free legal assistance for the review of detention?
+Indicators: Legal Assistance for Review of Detention 1.
+Does the law provide for access to free legal assistance for the review of detention? . ⊠ Yes □ No 2.
+Do asylum seekers have effective access to free legal assistance in practice? ∑ Yes □ No

-es No

-2. Do asylum seekers have effective access to free legal assistance in practice?

-After 3 days in detention, an asylum seeker has access to free legal assistance on detention matters only.339 Prior to that date, other persons such as a private lawyer, a person with a power of attorney, possibly from an NGO, and the applicant may request a review of the detention order.
+After 3 days in detention, an asylum seeker has access to free legal assistance on detention matters only.
+410 Prior to that date, other persons such as a private lawyer, a person with a power of attorney, possibly from an NGO, and the applicant may request a review of the detention order.

-A child detained on the basis of the Aliens Act is always appointed a legal counsellor if he or she has no parent in Sweden.340
+A child detained on the basis of the Aliens Act is always appointed a legal counsellor if they have no parent in Sweden.